407-610-2417

 These metrics show how easy or hard it will be to compete with other websites for your chosen keywords.
 Domain Rating (DR) is one of Ahrefs metrics, which tells you how strong a website’s backlink profile is, rated from 0 to 100.

 Finally, the results in SERP will help you assess the potential click-through rate (CTR).
 CTR is the amount of times the link to your page was clicked on.
-It’s believed to play a role in search rankings, too.
-A higher CTR tells Google that people find your content relevant, which can help improve your rankings over time.
+CTR is also thought to play a role in rankings.
+When more people click your result, it signals to Google that your page matches the query well.

 Ahrefs Keyword Explorer tool has a metric called Clicks which shows the estimate of how many users will click on it.
 This can help you filter out terms with a very low CTR and find the right keywords for SEO.